econia-labs/econia/doc/doc-site/docs/overview/orders.md

 As shown above, picking the "correct" lot size, tick size, and minimum order size for a given market is ultimately a judgement call.
 Still, however, there are several guidelines that can aid the process:

+1. **One tick should be small in value relative to one lot**: since the minimum expressible price is 1 tick per lot, followed by 2, 3 and so on, it's ideal for these prices to be small relative to the value of one lot.

 1. **Only specify as much granularity as needed**: overly-granular lot size and tick size combinations do not properly translate to integer tick sizes, and may make indexing more difficult.
    Three orders at price 12.34 is easier to interpret than one order each at 12.3401, 12.3404, and 12.3407.
+   In addition, note that lowering the tick size also decreases the maximum expressible price (always worth $2^{32}-1$ ticks).
+   There is a Python helper, among those above, for calculating the maximum price in decimal unit terms: `get_max_quote_per_base_nominal` (see `get_min_quote_per_base_nominal`).

 1. **Specify a reasonable minimum order size that will help keep gas costs low**: when matching against the book, an AVL queue removal is required for each fill, which means that taker orders will require more global storage operations if they have to fill against more maker orders.
-   For example, if the minimum order size for a market corresponds to \$ 0.1 USD nominal, and someone submits a market buy order for \$100 of the base asset, then they may have to pay the gas costs for up to $100 / 0.1 = 1000$ AVL queue operations.
+   For example, if the minimum order size for a market corresponds to \$0.1 USD nominal, and someone submits a market buy order for \$100 of the base asset, then they may have to pay the gas costs for up to $100 / 0.1 = 1000$ AVL queue operations.
    In contrast, for a more reasonable minimum order size of \$ 10 USD nominal, at most they will have to pay for 10 AVL queue operations.

 1. **Plan for price increases**: